Olegshipu95/ShipOS/.github/PULL_REQUEST_TEMPLATE.md

 **By submitting this pull request, I confirm that:**
 - I have read and agree to the terms of the [Contributor Assignment Agreement](CONTRIBUTOR_ASSIGNMENT.md)
-- All my contributions become the exclusive property of ShipOS
+- All my contributions become the exclusive property of untitled-os
-- ShipOS has full rights to use, modify, distribute, and commercialize my contributions
+- untitled-os has full rights to use, modify, distribute, and commercialize my contributions